Skip advert

 Advertisement - Article continues below

-Stepping up to GS trim costs around £1,600 and is the only way (at the time of writing) to get the larger 51kWh battery.
-This gives the Corsa Electric a sportier appearance with larger 17-inch alloys, a two-tone roof, power-folding mirrors and gloss black accents.
+Stepping up to GS trim costs around £2,500, and this gives the Corsa Electric a sportier appearance with larger 17-inch alloys, a two-tone roof, power-folding mirrors and gloss black accents.
 On the inside, the Vauxhall Corsa Electric GS gets a larger 10-inch touchscreen, figure-hugging sports seats and a reversing camera.
-Considering the small price increase and the extra kit you get, we reckon this is the sweet spot in the range.

 Infotainment, apps & sat nav

-Every version gets a touchscreen with built-in sat nav, but you’ll need to upgrade to the GS model to swap the standard seven-inch display for the glorious 10-inch version (above).
-The system itself is packed with features and the new software is much more responsive than the rather laggy setup of before – although it does take a while to start up.
+Every version gets a touchscreen with built-in sat-nav, but you’ll need to upgrade to the GS model to swap the standard seven-inch display for the glorious 10-inch version.
+The system itself is packed with features, and the new software is much more responsive than the rather laggy set-up in previous models – although it does take a while to start up.

 If you’d rather not use Vauxhall’s software, the Corsa Electric comes as standard with Apple CarPlay and Android Auto connectivity – both are not only much easier to use, but more responsive, too.
 The Corsa, like many electric cars, is also available with a downloadable app that allows you to control charging times, as well as monitor range and remotely pre-condition the battery and cabin temperature.